 Your Energy Sussex offers straightforward advice, excellent customer service and works hard to keep customers on the best energy tariff.
 It’s also planning to launch a green tariff later this year that will supply Sussex-generated clean energy directly to customers.

 Your Energy Sussex supplies gas and electricity to residents across West Sussex, East Sussex and Brighton & Hove.
 Why not give them a call today?

 Free home energy visits for Arun residents

 If your home is cold and damp in Winter, if you are suffering from health problems or if you are worried about your heating bills, you could be eligible for a FREE Home Energy Visit from one of our qualified energy experts.
 Our Wellbeing Home service can help keep you warm and make your home more comfortable and more energy efficient.
 You can receive free energy saving devices, practical advice and information about keeping warm and healthy in your home.
 Don't miss out, contact our Home Energy Visitors Jo or Emma on 01903 737941 or email firstname.lastname@example.org.
 For further information visit the Wellbeing Home website.

 Free Cavity Wall Insulation

-Arun District Council supports the work of Crest Surveying to provide free cavity wall insulation to Arun residents.
+Arun District Council supports the work of Energy Wise South to provide free cavity wall insulation to Arun residents.
 The scheme is open to everyone; there is no need for qualifying benefits.
 The company are using ECO (Energy Company Obligation) funding to finance the works.